dylanpieper/ShinySurveyJS-Template/readme.md

     -   `table_name`: The table name for the dynamic field
     -   `group_col`: The column name that will be used to filter the dynamic fields
-    -   `select_group`: A logical for using the group column to populate the rows as survey item choices in a JSON input field (true) or defining the group in the URL query for tracking (false)
+    -   `select_group`: A logical for using the group column to populate the survey item choices in the JSON field (true) or defining the group in the URL query for tracking (false)
         -   `group_id_table_name`: If true, the table name to locate the group ID column used in the query for participant tracking
         -   `group_id_col`: If true, the group ID column used in the query for participant tracking
     -   `choices_col`: The column name used to populate the survey item choices